typesupply/opentype-cookbook/website/content/syntax-introduction.md

 ## Classes

-You'll often run into situations where you want use a group of glyphs in a rule.
+You’ll often run into situations where you want use a group of glyphs in a rule.
 These groups are called classes and they are defined with a list of glyph names or class names inside of brackets.

     :::fea
     [A E I O U Y]